- To make students more aware of community service opportunities and encourage students to make service a part of their professional lives

 A student who wishes to be considered for either certificate shall submit a signed Certification of Service Log and a one to two page summary of their experience documenting the student’s service for review by the Dean of the School of Law.
 The Dean’s office shall keep a written record of a student’s completed hours and shall provide to the School of Law’s Registrar the name of each student earning a certificate.

 Service projects may include: Habitat for Humanity, VITA/TCE (Volunteer Income Tax Assistance/Tax Counseling for the Elderly), pro bono clinics with the Center for Arkansas Legal Services, Race for the Cure, CASA (Court Appointed Special Advocate) training, becoming a Shelter Advocate at Women and Children First, and volunteering at Arkansas Children’s Hospital.
 In addition, students have many opportunities to volunteer at any time with nonprofit agencies affiliated with the law school.
 Projects may be submitted to the Dean in advance for approval or may be submitted after the service has been performed.
 The definition of “service” applied by the Dean will be broad, but shall not include service which is compensated monetarily.
+Volunteer hours for political campaigns or for student organizations do not qualify unless the student organization is doing volunteer work for an outside non-profit.

 For information on this program, contact Kelly Rigby.